-The Turkish people didn't fit cleanly into the broader black-versus-white paradigm in that part of South Carolina.
+The Turkish people didn't fit cleanly into the broader black versus white paradigm in that part of South Carolina.
 They adhered to an ancestral understanding that they were "white people," but outside the Dalzell area, where most lived, they were shunned.
-Like their black neighbors, they were subject to insults, intimidation and systemic oppression.
-The Turkish people had to go to federal court to be able to send their children to "white schools" during the 1950s, and only in the past few decades have they begun to enjoy things like getting good jobs in mainstream society, accessing health care at local hospitals, shopping at community businesses, or participating in Little League baseball, without being turned away or treated as second-class citizens.
+Like their black neighbors, they were subject to insults, intimidation, and systemic oppression.
+The Turkish people had to go to federal court to be able to send their children to "white schools" during the 1950s, and only in the past few decades have they begun to enjoy the full blessings of American life-things like getting good jobs in mainstream society, accessing health care at local hospitals, shopping at community businesses, or participating in Little League baseball, without being turned away or treated as second-class citizens.